RightsandWrongsgit/ARMTEC/modules/fields.md

 `composer require drupal/address`<br>
 `drush en address`

-Address is basically a pre-defined group of fields.
-You can make your own group with the next module.

 ## Field Group module

+The prior Address module is basically a pre-defined group of fields.
+You can make your own group of any combination of fields you want using this field group module.
+Then you can place the group where you need it.
+People often think of that as somewhere in a content type.
+However, you can actually even place such a group in a Drupal classic PHP input form.](../modules/forms.md#modify-one)

 `composer require drupal/field_group`<br>
 `drush en field_group`